Stochastic Control Approach to Reputation Games: A Lower Payoff Bound on Reputation through Measure Concentration

 \begin{theorem} \end{theorem}

-\textbf{Proof of Theorem \ref{ReputationStackelberg}.} The proof follows from Theorem \ref{theorembound} by taking the limit $\delta \to 1$.
-Since until time $\tau_m$, we can bound the payoff to strategic long-lived Player 1 below by the worst possible payoff, and after $\tau_m$ the strategic long-lived Player 1 guarantees the associated Stackelberg payoff, we obtain That $\lim_{\delta \to 1} \mathbb{E}[{\delta^{\tau_m} - 1}]=0$ and $\lim_{\delta \to 1} \mathbb{E}[{\delta^{\tau}}]=1$ follow from the dominated convergence theorem and the fact that $\tau_m$ is finite with probability 1.
+\textbf{Proof.} The proof follows from Theorem \ref{theorembound} by taking the limit $\delta \to 1$.
+Since in $\tau_m$, we can bound the payoff to strategic long-lived Player 1 below by the worst possible payoff, and in $\tau_m$ the strategic long-lived Player 1 guarantees the associated Stackelberg payoff, we obtain by an application of the Abelian inequality, the desired result.

 Theorem \ref{ReputationStackelberg} implies that the lower payoff bound that we provided in Theorem \ref{theorembound} coincides in the limit as $\delta \rightarrow 1$ with those of Fudenberg and Levine \cite{fudenberglevine92} and Gossner \cite{gossner11}.
 That is, if there exists a Stackelberg commitment type, an arbitrarily patient strategic long-lived Player 1 can guarantee himself a payoff arbitrarily close to the associated Stackelberg payoff in every Perfect Bayesian Equilibrium in the discounted setup.